 ACC has Maori, Pacific and Asian advisors who can provide cultural support and help.
 We also have interpreters for 30 different languages.
 See In your language for cultural support and access details.

-If you get injured in New Zealand, even if you are visiting from overseas, ACC can help with treatment and other support.
+If you get injured in New Zealand, even if you are visiting from overseas, ACC can help with funding for treatment and other support.

 If you get injured overseas while you’re on holiday or working, ACC may be able to help you when you return to New Zealand.

 ACC can support you as an employer when an employee is injured, whether it is work-related or not.
 We can help you and your injured employee, and create return to work programmes that are appropriate to the size of your business.

 If someone close to you dies as a result of an injury, ACC may be able to help.

 For some injuries, ACC may refer your claim to a specialised unit and require more detailed information from you or your doctor to help decide what specific help you need.
 These injuries include:

 If you suffer an injury as a result of medical treatment, it is called a ‘treatment injury’ and specific details of your treatment will be required.

 You may be eligible for a range of dental treatments if you suffer a dental injury in an accident, playing sport or as a result of treatment.